nutanix-cloud-native/opendocs/docs/capx/v1.1.x/experimental/vpc.md

 2. Link the floating IP to an internal IP address inside the overlay subnet that will be used to deploy the CAPX cluster.
 This address will be assigned to the CAPX loadbalancer.
 To prevent IP conflicts, make sure the IP address is not part of the IP-pool defined in the subnet.
 3. Generate a `cluster.yaml` file with the required CAPX cluster configuration where the `CONTROL_PLANE_ENDPOINT_IP` is set to the floating IP requested in the first step.
 Refer to the [Getting Started](../getting_started.md){target=_blank} page for more information on how to generate a `cluster.yaml` file.
 Do not apply the `cluster.yaml` file.
 4. Edit the `cluster.yaml` file and search for the `KubeadmControlPlane` resource.
-5. Modify the `spec.kubeadmConfigSpec.files.*.content` attribute and change the `kube-vip` definition similar to [example](#example) below.
+5. Modify the `spec.kubeadmConfigSpec.files.*.content` attribute and change the `kube-vip` definition similar to the [example](#example) below.
 6. Apply the `cluster.yaml` file.
-7. When CAPX workload cluster is deployed, it will be reachable via the floating IP.
+7. When the CAPX workload cluster is deployed, it will be reachable via the floating IP.

 ## Example
 ```YAML